Okay ladies, the wilderness is calling and you’ve booked a multi-day trek! But what to pack?

 Porters actually prefer carrying duffel bags to backpacks as they carry the bags on their heads!
 The ideal duffel bag will be made from a laminate material and will of course be waterproof.

 Remember though, don’t get the biggest duffel bag possible as you’ll still be lugging it to and from the airport/hotel.
-For woman we suggest a 60-90L duffel bag.
-The TYTN Duffel Bag could be a good option as its pretty light for its size.
-It also can work as a backpack because its got two additional straps.
-However, you can see the full list of the best duffels in the market here.
+For women, we suggest a 60-90L duffel bag.
+You can see the full list of the best duffels in the market here.

 Remember to also bring a small lock to keep your duffel bag secure.